Marathon Recovery IV Therapy: East Valley Guide

 How soon after a marathon should I get IV therapy?

-The optimal window is 1 to 3 hours post-race.
-Your body is most receptive to rehydration and nutrient replenishment during this period, and your gut is often too stressed to absorb oral fluids efficiently.
-Many runners book their IV session in advance for the afternoon of race day, so a provider arrives at their home or hotel shortly after they get back from the finish line.
+The best window is 1 to 3 hours post-race.
+Your body absorbs rehydration most effectively during this period, and your gut is often too stressed to handle oral fluids well.
+Many runners book their IV session in advance for race day afternoon, so a provider arrives at their home or hotel shortly after they get back from the finish line.
 Same-day booking is also available if you decide after the race that you need it.

 How long does marathon recovery take?

-Full recovery from a marathon typically takes 2 to 4 weeks for most runners.
+Two to four weeks for most runners.
 Muscle soreness peaks at 24 to 48 hours post-race and usually resolves within 5 to 7 days.
 Complete tissue repair, including connective tissue and micro-damage to muscle fibers, takes longer.
 The general guideline is one easy day for every mile raced before returning to structured training.
-Factors that affect recovery time include your training base, race-day conditions, nutrition, hydration, sleep quality, and age.
+How fast you bounce back depends on your training base, race-day conditions, nutrition, hydration, sleep quality, and age.

 Is IV therapy safe for competitive runners?